uniVocity/univocity-examples/README.md

 ### Using row readers to manage input/output rows ###

-One of the most powerful tools in uniVocity is the `RowReader`.
+One of the most powerful tools in uniVocity is the [RowReader](http://github.com/uniVocity/univocity-api/blob/master/src/main/java/com/univocity/api/engine/RowReader.java).
 With it you can intercept rows as soon as they are loaded from the source, then modify, log, perform calculations, etc, and then send them over to uniVocity to continue with the mapping process.
-Once uniVocity has a mapped row, and is ready to send it to the destination entity, you can use a RowReader to intercept and manipulate the row before it is written.
+Once uniVocity has a mapped row, and is ready to send it to the destination entity, you can use a [RowReader](http://github.com/uniVocity/univocity-api/blob/master/src/main/java/com/univocity/api/engine/RowReader.java) to intercept and manipulate the row before it is written.
 Finally, after the row is successfully persisted, uniVocity modifies the row if needed (typically, when generated values are produced by the destination entity upon insertion of new records), and exposes it to RowReaders again.